josovva/PolygonDrawingApp/README.md

 # Polygon_drawing
-Project for my studies that allows user to create and modify polygons.
-It is written in Windows Forms (C#) using MVP designing pattern.
+Project written in C# using .NET 6 and Windows Forms Technology.